 - Testing and validation of all the roles in Power BI Service.

 Data Sources –DirectQuery is an ideal option to set any level of security to data as it queries all the underlying data sources.
 Power BI does not use different credentials between importing and exporting of data to connect to the underlying data source after a DirectQuery report is published to the Power BI service.
 Therefore, it is essential to configure all the credentials of the users immediately following the publishing of a DirectQuery report.
-The credentials, once provided, can be used by any user whoever wants to open the report, much like importing data.
-Any user accessing the report will get to see the same data unless a row-level security in implemented on a report or a part of it.
-Sharing of the report demands the same amount of attention if in case there are security rules defining the underlying data source.
-It is to be noted that DirectQuery will be of no benefit in terms of security of data source until the Power BI tool allows the identity of the report consumer to cross through to the underlying data source.
+The credentials, once provided, can be used by any user who wants to open the report, much like importing data.
+Any user accessing the report will get to see the same data unless row-level security is implemented on a report or a part of it.
+Sharing of the report demands the same amount of attention if there are security rules defining the underlying data source.
+It is to be noted that DirectQuery will be of no benefit in terms of the security of the data source until the Power BI tool allows the identity of the report consumer to cross through to the underlying data source.

 The Crux of the Above Information

 It is extremely critical to keep business data confidential and particularly with a view to the rising instances of high-level data breaches.
 For Power BI security, users can take advantage of the multiple security options such as the dynamic row-level security.
 This security detail can help users to secure a whole data file and also the choice to obfuscate a part of the file.
 The roles assigned to users can be fine-tuned at a granular level to control the access and activity of team members on the information.
 It should be noted that to enable this security structure, it is essential to properly activate all the features in the desktop as well as the cloud-based components of the Power BI tool.